-If you wish to apply for certain options relating to water quality, you must also prepare a diffuse pollution steading assessment - see below.
+If you wish to apply for certain options relating to water quality, you must also prepare a diffuse pollution steading assessment - see Diffuse pollution steading assessment section below.

 Farm Environment Assessment

 The purpose of the assessment is to identify opportunities for beneficial environmental management through a review of the habitats and species on the farm.